Riteshlalwani/msvsdcsc/README.md

 ![Screenshot from 2023-02-17 02-51-50](https://user-images.githubusercontent.com/110079763/219593405-0426fc63-c571-4b02-99c0-5e59b6a50953.png)

 ## **_PIPO (parallel in parallel out)_**

+Parallel In Parallel Out (PIPO) shift registers are the type of storage devices in which both data loading as well as data retrieval processes occur in parallel mode.

 ![pipo](https://user-images.githubusercontent.com/110079763/220256234-422ee408-9109-4678-9ef4-4e260fc84fe8.png)
 The LCD interfacing circuit is a circuit designed in verilog to transfer the input on its terminal to a LCD (16x2 as shown in the figure) on every register select operation.
 # D flipflop Schematic